OpenWIS/openwis-documentation/_kanban/OpenWIS-Backlog-000049.md

 The outcome for this feature was:

-2015 status: **MO/GeoCat Review**; Percent complete: **100**; Priority: Normal; Questions outstanding: In the manual, does 'redirect the user to the Users and Groups section of the admin console' really mean that, or just that identical functionality exists in the User Portal and Admin Portal?;
+2015 status: **MO/GeoCat Review**; Percent complete: **80**; Priority: Normal; Questions outstanding: Is this 100% Done or 80% Done?
+No bulk edit actions?;

 Extra info:

-GeoNetwork shall be amended to provide users with a web-based mechanism to review and manage (create, update and delete) their subscriptions for routine delivery of data.
+GeoNetwork shall be amended to provide a User Administrator with a web-based mechanism to:

+  1. browse the subscriptions for all users or users within a specific Group; and
+  2. suspend and reactivate specific subscriptions.

 The SubscriptionService SOAP web-service provides for retrieval and persistence of the subscription objects.